Introductory activities

 Questions and comments while reading the text

-• As they read Jasper Jones, have students add their questions, comments and reflections online using a free collaborative note-making tool.
-The whole class can contribute to the virtual mind map of thoughts expressed, and it is particularly helpful when new ideas are presented.
-The intention is for students to feel challenged by something they read, and to want to question aspects of the text and reflect more broadly.
-This can be revisited at any point in the unit.
+As students read Jasper Jones, have them record their questions, comments, and reflections using a collaborative tool like Google Docs, Padlet, or similar.
+Having a shared record of thoughts expressed is particularly helpful when encountering new ideas.
+The intention is for students to feel challenged by what they read, and to want to question aspects of the text and reflect more broadly.
+This record can be revisited at any point in the unit.

-• Students can undertake a reading log as they progress through Jasper Jones and track their response to Charlie’s point of view in the text.
-This will serve as a particularly rich resource for later reflection in the Close Study section of this unit.
+Students can also undertake a reading log as they progress through Jasper Jones and track their response to Charlie’s point of view in the text.
+This will serve as a particularly rich resource for later reflection in the Close Study section.

 Personal connections with own experience

-• Students should review the Racism No Way website timeline tool with a particular focus on the 1960s.
-Reinforce the hurtful nature of discrimination/racism and its impact, both in Jasper Jones and possibly even in their own lives.
-Students are to write in their journals and identify a time when they felt that they had to be courageous in the face of racism or discrimination.
+Students should review the Racism.
+No Way! timeline with a particular focus on the 1960s.
+Reinforce the harmful impacts of discrimination and racism, both in Jasper Jones and in our own society.
+If appropriate, students could write in their journals about a time when they felt they had to be courageous in the face of opposition.
 What did this look and feel like?
-Students can share in small groups their journal entries and seek to contribute a class anthology of writings on this topic.
+Some students may be willing to share their ideas, but do not insist on this.
+Be mindful of your class context and modify or omit this activity according to your students’ needs.

 Identification with characters and situations

-• One-minute speech activity: Have students reflect and consider which character they most identify with and why.
-Give students 10 minutes to prepare for this activity in class, indicating that they are to use one quote/example from the novel to support their identification.
-The speech format is informal, and has the prescribed one-minute time limit which allows all students in the class to share their character identifications in a single lesson.
+Ask students to reflect on which Jasper Jones character they most identify with and why.
+Give them 10 minutes to prepare a one-minute speech in which they name the character and explain their reasoning.
+They must use ONE quote or example from the novel to support their thinking.
+The speech should be informal, and the prescribed time limit will allow all students to share their ideas in a single lesson.

-3. Choose one character and share with others the time(s) when you were most proud of them for something they did or said.
+• Choose ONE character and share the time(s) when you were most proud of them for something they did or said.

-4. Identify one moment in the novel where you laughed/smiled/felt a warm ‘glow’ about them.
+• Identify ONE moment in the novel where you laughed/smiled/felt a warm ‘glow’.

 Reflection on completion of the text

-• Have students reflect via writing how they felt upon finishing reading the text.
-This reflection might also include the reasons and significance as to why the text continues to be such a success, as well as its changing shape (film, play) and international interest.
-Do students recognise and appreciate this ongoing celebration, based on their reading of the text?
-Craig Silvey’s website has some excellent content in relation to this.
+Have students complete a written reflection on how they felt upon finishing the novel.
+They might also include their thoughts on its significance and ongoing success, considering its adaptations (film and play) and many translations.
+Do students recognise and appreciate this ongoing celebration of Jasper Jones based on their reading?
+Silvey’s website has some excellent content in relation to this.

 Outline of key elements of the text